A Royal Flush: Synopsis

 At dinner, Del gets drunk and starts offending the guests with risqué jokes, implying a wedding between Rodney and Victoria is to be held, constantly talking about Leonardo da Vinci and humiliating Rodney by revealing his conviction for possession of cannabis.
-Del finally angers Henry enough by telling a skiing joke, despite knowing Victoria's mother died in a skiing accident.
+Del finally angers Henry enough by telling a skiing joke despite knowing Victoria's mother died in a skiing accident.
 In a fit of rage, Henry demands Del meet him outside.
 As the two leave, Victoria asks Rodney if he is still staying overnight.
 Rodney reluctantly declines and decides to leave, both understanding that they should not see each other again.
 Outside, Henry orders that Del, Rodney and Albert are to leave his house immediately.
 Del tells Henry that Rodney may need to be paid off to leave Victoria alone.

-Back at the flat, a fuming Rodney rants to a hungover Del how he has always ruined his opportunities to make a success of his life by getting involved, and injures his hand by punching a vent cover out of annoyance.
+Back at the flat, a fuming Rodney rants to a hungover Del about how he has always ruined his opportunities to make a success of his life by getting involved and injures his hand by punching a vent cover out of annoyance.
 After Rodney reveals that he refused the offer of a £1,000 payoff from Henry to stop seeing Vicky (infuriating Del, who had arranged the offer), Del says that had Rodney refused to stop seeing Victoria, he would probably have been assassinated by the Special Branch because of his conviction for drug use.
 Del half-heartedly apologises to Rodney and asks him to shake his hand, but this turns out to be a ploy for Del to inflict pain on Rodney for refusing the £1,000 by squeezing his injured hand.